tonytzhou/knowno-recreation/README.md

 >        " The calibration invoves running LLM inference for a fair number of calibration data (200).
 You can also skip the calibration and directly test in new scenarios at the last block based on provided calibration result."
 - No interaction with robots in actual environments, hardware restrictions

+## Conclusion/My Takeaways
+KnowNo served as a great baseline approach to combatting LLM uncertainty and hallucinations through the usage of CP, and I'm sure that it served as a crucial building block for LLM optimizations in efficency and autonomy.
+I am sure that when KnowNo was published, and even to now, many people were able to take advantage of KnowNo's results to grow LLM capabilities.
+The goal of recreating exact results of KnowNo did not go as planned due to many deviations including models used, hardware restrictions, and limited capabilities.
+Despite this, I have greatly expanded my knowledge on LLMs, tech stacks, conformal prediction, and reserach as a whole.
+I plan to further develop my code and ideally stay more true to the paper as I'm aware this would never work as a proper recreation of a scientific paper.